• Skip to primary navigation

 Yes, I’d like to sponsor a family!

-• 19.6% of families with children live below the poverty level
+• 14.2% of people live below the federal poverty line

 Yes, I’d like to sponsor a family!